 The statement of purpose is a place for you to discuss what you would do with the fellowship as a creative writer, artist, and curator.
 Describe your aesthetic practice.
 What is your current writing project and what is interesting about it?
 How would you describe your style and artistic aims?
 What is your body of work about?
 What thematic linkages are present?
 Which writers do you admire?

 Other questions to keep in mind: Where do you want your career to be at the end of the fellowship?
 How do you see this fellowship and AAWW helping you make this happen?
 If you would like, you are welcome to talk about financial need or other obstacles you have had to overcome as a writer.

-If you would like to guest-edit a themed package, write outside your genre, propose a project that spans several published pieces, curate an event, or interview a writer, you can propose a larger project in your statement of purpose.
-We want you to be invested in the fellowship in a way that remains fun and is generated from your own creative practice.
+If you would like to guest-edit a themed issue, write outside your genre, propose a project that spans several published pieces, curate an event, or interview a writer, you can speak to any of these in your statement.
+We want you to be invested in the fellowship in a way that is generated from your own creative practice.